Land finance: Origin

-Challenges of land finance
+Challenges

 Land finance is an essential tool for China's urbanization and economic growth.
 However, some problems and changes also occur:

 The limitation of land resources

 Land resources are not renewable.
 With the continuous expansion of cities, some areas have already seen problems such as the shortage of land supply, and the growth rate of land transfer fees has slowed down or even negative growth.

 Volatility of the real estate market

 Land finance is highly correlated with the real estate market.
 On the one hand, local governments obtain income by transferring land to promote real estate development; on the other hand, the appreciation of land value benefits from the real estate development.
 However, the real estate market is affected by multiple factors such as macroeconomics environment, population mobility, and credit policies, showing greater volatility and cyclicality.
 At present, affected by factors such as slowing economic growth and weak population growth, China's real estate market slows down, and even shrunk.
 Many cities have seen frequent auction failures and transactions at reserve prices, and land transfer fees fall sharply.